aperaltasantos/Useful_programing_R/README.md

-# Useful_programing_R
+# Useful R Programing

-Reposititory of usefull code or website to improve programing skills
+Reposititory of usefull code or website to improve programing skills, this is an ongoing project started during my PhD

 ## Markdown